 Not only that, but my extended family is very close.
 I see my grandparents on average every 6 weeks.
 With their visit brings all the siblings, cousins, and my auntie.
 We get together and there is instantly a crowd of 10-15 of us.
 When one comes…..they all come.

 My twin sister is trying to learn more in the kitchen.
 Her husband has his fair share of “inedible” meals.
 So, when I get the chance, I let her in on all the things I have learned and pass along some of my favorite recipes.

-My mom and grammy have been running the kitchen for many years.
+My mom and Grammy have been running the kitchen for many years.
 Our holiday meals are always so delicious.
-And we still like to tease mom about her pie failure in 1994.
+And we still like to tease Mom about her pie failure in 1994.

 In our family, life just happens in the kitchen.
 Most of my memories growing up are in the kitchen.
 Helping Grammy make her famous sugar cookies.

-My dads cooking skills need their own post.
+My dad's cooking skills need their own post.
 It takes the man all day to make a lasagna.
 He makes the sauce from scratch and enjoys the entire process.

 I am sure my girls will grow up with the same memories.
 They have already learned to come to the counter if I am baking…..they know they will get a little treat.

-What are you kitchen memories?
+What are your kitchen memories?